mohamedawnallah/mohamedawnallah.github.io/_posts/2023-09-01-what-struggle-did-i-overcome-this-week.md

 ---
 title: "What struggle did I overcome this week?"
-excerpt: "This week, I struggled with Egypt's unpredictable internet!"
+excerpt: "This week, I struggled with Egypt's unpredictable internet.
+Here is how I overcame it!"
 show_date: true
 categories:
   - Blog